CosmoLike/cocoa/README.md

    - **zsh (the Z shell) is not a valid substitution for bash**,

-A simple way to install all prerequisites is via [miniconda](https://docs.conda.io/en/latest/miniconda.html).
+A simple way to install all prerequisites (plus many packages needed by Cocoa) is via [miniconda](https://docs.conda.io/en/latest/miniconda.html).

     conda create --name cocoa python=3.7 --quiet --yes